richbl/bash-lib/README.md

 - `args`
     - Routines created to:
         - Scan command-line arguments for accuracy and completeness
-        - Parse a JSON file for program configuration details, such as the following JSON configuration file:
+        - Parse a JSON file for program configuration details, such as the following JSON configuration file (used in the [A-Bash-Template (BaT)](https://github.com/richbl/a-bash-template#a-bash-template) project):

       ``` json
       {